HazemElseify/ETL-SSIS---Telecom-Case-Study/README.md

 LAC  |As-is, reject the record if null |LAC
 EVENT_TYPE |As-is |EVENT_TYPE
 EVENT_TS |Validate the timestamp format to be YYYY-MM-DD HH:MM:SS, reject the record if null |EVENT_TS

+4- records rejected movements will be stored in a separate table, with the file name being recorded as CSV

+5-create audit table During the process of recording data in the database, there is some additional data that needs to be recorded to ensure the quality of the data storage process

+6-After completing the process of storing the data in the database according to the above conditions, move the csv file to Another folder